 Management of the Company believes that is in the best interest of the Company and our shareholders to further expand the Rental and Management segment.
-From 2013 to January 31, 2019, the Company leased its entire Shenzhen facility, consisting of seven buildings for a total of approximately 375,000 square feet, to an unaffiliated third party, and it is also currently leasing an aggregate of approximately 243,000 square feet of its Xinxing facility to unaffiliated third parties.
-In addition, the Company, through its partner, Fangda, is in the process of applying for the required permits to redevelop the Shenzhen facility into a high-end commercial complex, containing retail space, office space and some residential space, all of which is intended to be leased out.
+From 2013 to January 31, 2019, the Company leased its entire Shenzhen facility, consisting of seven buildings for a total of approximately 375,000 square feet, to an unaffiliated third party.
+The Company, through its partner, Fangda, is currently in the process of applying for the required permits to redevelop the Shenzhen facility into a high-end commercial complex, containing retail space, office space and some residential space, all of which is intended to be leased out.
+The Company is also leasing an aggregate of approximately 243,000 square feet of its Xinxing facility to unaffiliated third parties and is currently constructing an additional building for lease at that location.
 Management believes that the Rental and Management segment will increase and constitute a more significant part of our total revenues in the future.